Wilbraham, Massachusetts: Boundaries and localities

-Origin of the name of Wilbraham
+Etymology

-The name of Wilbraham comes from the villages of Little Wilbraham and Great Wilbraham located near Cambridge, England.
+The name of Wilbraham comes from the villages of Little Wilbraham and Great Wilbraham, located near Cambridge, England.
 The name originates from Wilburgham, a name indicating "Wilburga's homestead," Wilburga being the daughter of the seventh century King Penda of the Mercians who gave her the land.
-In the 10th century (975 CE) it was still known as Wilburgeham; however, in the Domesday Book it is known as Wiborgham.
-By the 1260s it was known as Great Wilbraham and right before that King's Wilbraham.
-During the Middle Ages the Knights Templar established a preceptory in 1226 in the villages.
+In the 10th century (975 CE), it was still known as Wilburgeham; however, in the Domesday Book it is known as Wiborgham.
+By the 1260s, it was known as Great Wilbraham and just before that, King's Wilbraham.
+During the Middle Ages, the Knights Templar established a preceptory in 1226 in the villages.
 The manor house of Great Wilbraham was their temple and today it is still standing and is a house.
 Their regional headquarters was Denny Abbey in nearby Peterborough.

 One statement within the Wilbraham Town History Book of 1963 states that a trustee of the Wilbraham & Monson Academy was attending Oxford University and found the following in a history book: That the two villages of Little Wilbraham and Great Wilbraham came into existence because Alfred the Great, an English King who upon hunting wild boar in a very good spot about 60 miles northeast of London, designated that spot as Wild Boar Haven.
 However, Haven was later changed to Ham and over the years the three separate words became combined and distorted until you had Wilbraham.

-Another statement within the "Wilbraham Town History Book" of 1963 states that the name may have come from Sir Thomas Wilbraham, 3rd Baronet who was a bitter royalist and anti-Puritan however this has since been in doubt and the most likely explanation is that the name came from the villages in Cambridgeshire.
+Another statement within the "Wilbraham Town History Book" of 1963 states that the name may have come from Sir Thomas Wilbraham, 3rd Baronet who was a bitter royalist and anti-Puritan.
+However, this has since been in doubt and the most likely explanation is that the name came from the villages in Cambridgeshire.
 Some of Wilbraham earliest settlers hailed from the Cambridgeshire region of England.

 North Wilbraham

-From its beginning, the Town of Wilbraham was divided between North Wilbraham and Wilbraham, which each had its own Post Office.
-After the launch of Zip codes by the USPS in 1963, the zip code of North Wilbraham was 01067.
-It is no longer used.
-North Wilbraham was considered the industrialized area of town while Wilbraham was considered the agricultural area of town.
+From its beginning, the Town of Wilbraham was divided between North Wilbraham and Wilbraham, which each had its own post office.
+After the launch of ZIP Codes by the USPS in 1963, the ZIP Code of North Wilbraham was 01067, though this is no longer used.
+North Wilbraham was considered the industrialized area of town, while Wilbraham was considered the agricultural area of town.
 The term North Wilbraham is now rarely used by town residents and has since been replaced simply by Wilbraham.